Introduction

 Additionally, National Association of Regulatory Utility Commissioners (NARUC) is a nonprofit organization “dedicated to representing the state public service commissions who regulate the utilities that provide essential services such as energy, telecommunications, power, and transportation.”
 Members are the commissioners from all 50 states plus the District of Columbia, Puerto Rico, and the Virgin Islands.
 Subcommittees include those on critical infrastructure, electricity, gas, water, energy resources, and the environment, with the obligation to “ensure the establishment and maintenance of utility services as may be required by law and to ensure that such services are provided at rates and conditions that are fair, reasonable, and nondiscriminatory for all consumers.”
 Find your state’s regulatory commission.

-The Role of the Private Sector
+The Private Sector

 Executives of many companies from the oil industry to car manufacturers say climate concerns from employees, shareholders, and customers are pushing them to respond.
 For example, General Motors pledged to be carbon neutral by 2040, with a $27 billion commitment to electrification.
 The Climate Pledge, co-founded by Jeff Bezos, is an agreement for carbon neutrality and includes companies such as IBM, Microsoft, Unilever, Coca-Cola, Uber, and Best Buy.